-An Intervention and Support Plan is written.
-This is aimed at removing barriers to learning and putting effective special provision in place that is implemented and reviewed termly at least termly.
+However, if after short term interventions a child is still presenting with barriers to learning, an Intervention and Support Plan is written.
+This is aimed at removing barriers to learning and putting effective special provision in place that is implemented and reviewed at least termly.
+A meeting will be held with the EYFS SENCo, class teacher and parents.
 Parents are invited to discuss this plan; their child's progress and the support and targets.

 Class teachers and the SENCo are available for further discussion by appointment through the school office.